-In the 2015 Proposed Physician Fee Schedule released on the eve of July 4 (CMS loves holiday releases of rules) CMS states they want to support primary care.
-One of the ways they are proposing to do this is to add a new benefit: chronic care management (CCM).
-They are proposing a rate of $41.92 for 20 minutes or more of this non-face-to-face service during a calendar month.
+In the 2015 Final Physician Fee Schedule released on Halloween (CMS loves holiday releases of rules) CMS continues to state its support for primary care.
+One of the methods: a new benefit, chronic care management (CCM) for which they are proposing a rate of about $40 for 20 minutes or more of this non-face-to-face service during a calendar month.
 We knew about this from the proposed rule but were in wait and see mode until the final rule came out.

 Informed consent is required before starting the service.
 The practice must inform the patient that they will provide this service and get written consent from the patient to do so and to share information with other providers.
 The practice must also inform that patient that they can revoke this consent and stop receiving CCM services at any time.
 Document these communications in the record, and give the patient a written or electronic copy of the care plan.
 The co-pay and deductible are not waived for this service, but will be patient due.